 Accountants possess the right skills, expertise and tools to serve as business advisers.
 They carry a wealth of knowledge that comes from working with clients from all walks of business, an experienced accountant will have seen most of the problems and challenges that you may encounter.
 As a result, an accountant can provide an unbiased sounding board for your ideas, warn you of potential risks and alert you to great opportunities.
 Their network will add further value to your business decisions, by helping you connect with key connections that can help you implement complicated strategies and solve complex problems.

 This short video will help you identify the role of an accountant in business and what value it can add to your business’s growth.

 - To help you stay ahead of trends and regulations

 In this era of emerging technologies, an accountant has to keep up with emerging trends, new technologies and changes in rules and regulations, they are also mostly aware of the key pressure points a business faces at different stages of their life.
 Using expert analytics, forecasting and presentation skills, a competitive accountant will help you visualise major issues the business faces due to economic uncertainties, trend changes and new regulations that might be in the pipeline, these should be identified by them using regular health checks and through financial and economic evaluations of your business compared with industry benchmarks.
 Once identified they will help you prepare for these using effective financial forecasts, smart solutions, growth management tools and predictive performance reporting.

 The advent of cloud accounting software has made the whole process of staying ahead of trends much easier, the presence of online accountants has made selecting location-based accounting firms obsolete.
-Cloud accounting software is accounting software that is hosted on the internet which means that you can access it at any time regardless of the time as well as your location.
+Accounting Cloud based is accounting software that is hosted on the internet which means that you can access it at any time regardless of the time as well as your location.
 To help you select the best accounting software our online accounting specialists have curated a guide which can help you select the best option for you.